 Heterogeneous Integration Roadmap

-Following SIA's closure of ITRS activities in 2015, the Heterogeneous Integration Roadmap activities will continue -- sponsored by the IEEE Components, Packaging and Manufacturing Technology Society (CPMT), SEMI and the IEEE Electron Devices Society (EDS) and the IEEE Photonics Society with the intention of expanding the roadmap collaboration to other IEEE Technical Societies that share interest in the Heterogeneous Technology Roadmap as well as to organizations outside IEEE that share this common vision for the roadmap.
+Following SIA's closure of ITRS activities in 2015, the Heterogeneous Integration Roadmap activities will continue -- sponsored by the IEEE Components, Packaging and Manufacturing Technology Society (CPMT), SEMI, IEEE Electron Devices Society (EDS), IEEE Photonics Society and the ASME EPPD Division, with the intention of expanding the roadmap collaboration to other IEEE Technical Societies that share interest in the Heterogeneous Technology Roadmap as well as to organizations outside IEEE that share this common vision for the roadmap.

 The ITRS Assembly and Packaging Working Group has had many years of history of collaboration with the IEEE Societies in holding workshops and work sessions at IEEE Societies sponsored conferences and events around the world.
 The basis of this collaboration is the common shared interest in a Technology Roadmap for the IEEE Societies’ membership, conference attendees and participants in the ITRS Technical Working Group work sessions.
 IEEE Societies Conferences are high profile forums on the latest research and development in Packaging, Interconnect, Test and the materials, processes and equipment supporting this R&D. The Roadmap workshops of the ITRS had provided an opportunity for the participants to review the directions of these technologies and build a technology Roadmap looking 15 years into the future.